Tehachapi, California: Law enforcement

 The Tehachapi Police Department has been dissolved and reformed several times throughout the city's history.
 Initially created with the founding of the city, it was later disbanded.
 It was reestablished in 1955 and disbanded a second time.
 It was reestablished once more on November 27, 2006, with the swearing in of the Chief of Police, Jeff Kermode.
-As of 2024, the chief of police is Kent Kroeger.
+As of 2024, the chief of police is Richard Standridge.

 Media

 Newspapers

 The city has several local news publications, including the Tehachapi News (since 1899) and The Loop.

 Transportation

 The Tehachapi Park and Ride facility at 335 W Tehachapi Boulevard offers free parking and connections to Kern Transit and Amtrak Thruway buses.
 Kern Transit Route 100 goes from Lancaster to Bakersfield.
 The Amtrak Thruway bus provides connections to Oxnard and Santa Barbara.

 Tehachapi Municipal Airport is located approximately one mile east of the Park and Ride facility.

 In popular culture

 Film productions

 Tehachapi has been host to productions by both Hollywood and independent filmmakers, as well as being frequently mentioned, particularly during the noir era.

 Perhaps the first movie to be filmed in Tehachapi was The Lady of the Dugout (1918), which starred former outlaws Al and Frank Jennings playing themselves.
 The brother outlaws were well known to Americans of the time.

 Referencing the local women's prison was a common manner in which Tehachapi received mention in noir film, including James M. Cain adaptations The Postman Always Rings Twice and Double Indemnity, in which Fred MacMurray's character tells of one woman who killed her husband: "All she collected was a three-to-ten stretch in Tehachapi (neither of Cain's novels mention Tehachapi)."

 In The Maltese Falcon, Sam Spade (played by Humphrey Bogart) tells a female criminal and love interest, "Well, if you get a good break, you'll be out of Tehachapi in twenty years and you can come back to me then."
 In the book, the reference was not to Tehachapi but to San Quentin.Nocturne (1946) featured a housemaid mysteriously referred to as the "Tehachapi Debutante," and 1948's The Hunted has a heroine fresh out of Tehachapi after four years for jewelry theft.

 In The Story of Molly X (1949), Molly X is the leader of a San Francisco gang sent to Tehachapi for her role in a burglary attempt instead of San Quentin for execution.
 Most of the film then takes place at the prison, as Molly goes from being trouble to a model prisoner.